Land registration (Scots law): Creation of Advance Notices

-The granter of the deed, or another individual with the consent of the granter, can apply to the Keeper for an advance notice under the 2012 Act.
-A fee must be paid for an application for an Advance Notice.
-Where the Keeper accepts the application, she must enter the Advance Notice into the Application Record of the Land Register, or where the land is still unregistered (see above), record the Advance Notice in the General Register of Sasines.
+The granter of the deed, or another individual with the consent of the granter, can apply to the Keeper for an Advance Notice under the 2012 Act.
+A fee must be paid for such an application.
+Where the Keeper accepts the application, the Advance Notice must be entered into the Application Record of the Land Register, or where the land is still unregistered (see above), record the Advance Notice in the General Register of Sasines.